 I gained a few very close friends from our MFA program and learned a hell of a lot from them.
 It was so valuable to take your time in the studio to discuss art, film, and philosophy with people you truly admire.
 I learned how to “talk the talk” but I also learned professionalism and a relentless passion about studio art.

 Get ready because there is a lot to say here.
 To start, always have your finances in order, even when you don’t have much money.
 Student loans can grow fast and keep you struggling for those first few precious years after school so be careful with that and don’t take out any if you can help it!
 Also, find out what exactly makes you happy within the wide world of art.
-The fine art world is not built with institutions that support artists to make art “full-time” so you have to make other career path choices to support your first passion.
-For me, I made the decision to live in specific cities so that narrowed down the playing field.
+The fine art world is not built with institutions that support artists to make art “full-time,” so you have to make other career path choices to support your first passion.
+For me, I made the decision to live in specific cities, so that narrowed down the playing field.
 As a graphic designer, I quickly learned that there are people in that realm who are stone serious and passionate with their craft.
-So you can’t fake it!
+You can’t fake it!
 People sense your dedication either way.
-So I made another decision compartmentalize that part of my life and manufacture enough interest to develop that craft and find interest in that work.
-Be relentless and systematic about your search for art representation and enjoy the process of making art and professional development.
+I made another decision to compartmentalize that part of my life and manufacture enough interest to develop that craft and find interest in that work.
+Ultimately, be relentless and systematic about your search for art representation, and enjoy the process of making art and professional development.